kritishmohapatra/Smart_Home_Automation/README.md

 2.  **Connect to Blynk:** The ESP8266 will connect to your Wi-Fi and Blynk.

-3.  **Control LEDs:** Use the buttons in the Blynk app to turn the LEDs on or off.
+3.  **Control LEDs:** Use the buttons in the Blynk app to turn the LED BULBs on or off.

 4.  **Monitor Temperature:** The temperature will be displayed on the gauge widget in the Blynk app.